Skip to main content

 import { useBitfieldData } from '@bitfield/runtime-kit/react';

-3. Read data in React
+3. Read named data in React

 useBitfieldData(...) reads materialized data that Runtime Kit has already made available to your app.